thoughtbot/apprenticeship/onboarding-packet.md

 better for you than does someone who's been working here for five years.

 Feedback is always, always appreciated on everything at thoughtbot.
-If you have feedback on the overall apprentice program, please contact Gabe Berke-Williams, the head of the apprentice.io program.
+If you have feedback on the overall apprentice program, please discuss the issue with your mentor, or open an issue on this repository.